-We have talked about natural order, balance, adaptation and cyclic nature of things.
+We have talked about Natural order, balance, adaptation and cyclic nature of things.
 How these processes can be explained in a more understandable way?
 Search for reaching equilibrium by responding, adjusting and adapting to stimulus, actions or interventions is nature’s way of doing things.

 But before we begin, a distinction is required to separate static equilibrium from a dynamic one.
 The principle of static equilibrium is important in force mechanics to determine stability of resting objects, structures or restraints at any instant.
 In this principle, forces are resolved in distinct directions and balancing those yields the unknowns.

-Fluidity or dynamic equilibrium is the characteristic signature of natural processes.
+Fluidity or dynamic equilibrium is the characteristic signature of Natural processes.
 Perhaps the best way to start is by taking a glimpse at the ancient wisdom of dependent origination, which in simple terms explains the principle of cause and effect, or action and reaction, or process and response.
 Cause and effect are intertwined – nothing exists without a cause, there is no cause without an effect.
 Of course, a cause has to be strong enough to have an effect.
-When a cause occurs on a system, it looks for ways to reach equilibrium by generating effects – and together, the twin represents the universal knot – the ever-evolving wheel of a natural system (image credit: anon).
+When a cause occurs on a system, it looks for ways to reach equilibrium by generating effects – and together, the twin represents the Universal Knot – the ever-evolving wheel of a natural system (image credit: anon).
 The effects can be adjustment and adaptation within the system and/or transmitted as a cause to a neighboring system.
 This search to reach equilibrium following a disturbance is the driving engine for grinding of the wheel.

 It took many centuries before this ancient wisdom was translated in a workable form by none other than Isaac Newton (1643 – 1727).
-This great genius, the father of modern physics proved and stated in his famous Third Law of Motion – that every action has an equal and opposite reaction.
+This great genius, the father of classical physics proved and stated in his famous Third Law of Motion – that every action has an equal and opposite reaction.
 An analyst whether the individual is a scientist, an engineer or a social scientist, uses this law as an equation of variables representing actions and reactions, or forces and responses.

 Equilibrium principle is also expressed as a conservation of momentum or energy-flux.
 And together with conservation of mass, the principle is another marvel of modern physics.
 Who could be a better person than Newton again to formulate this principle in a workable form?
 Conservation law of deterministic Newtonian physics tells us that what comes in is balanced by what goes out and the changes that occur within the system.
 In the context of momentum, the equilibrium principle essentially represents a force-response knot – the active and reactive forces on the one hand and the accelerating response on the other.
 An easily understandable schematic version of the equation is presented in my Encyclopedia Paper.

 The variables in these balancing approaches representing certain parameters are conceived to change in time and space.
 As one changes, the equilibrium is broken until others change too in a defined pattern of processes balancing the equation – within a time frame known as the adaptation time.
 People often say that the left side of the equation knows what happens on the right.